ELM Responsible Investments Global Fund Impact Report

 Impact:

-Brookfield Asset Management, in 2023, achieved a global renewable power generation capacity of 25,000 MW and raised $15 billion for the Brookfield Global Transition Fund I. They also issued $7 billion in green and sustainability-linked financial instruments.
+Brookfield Asset Management, in 2024, achieved a global renewable power generation and storage capacity of 46,000 MW across its investments and owned assets.
+They also target net zero emissions by 2050, not only for their own operations, but for the managed investments they’re able to influence.
 Committed to sustainability, they plan to power their entire U.S. office portfolio with clean energy by 2026.
 Their renewable energy operations span five continents, significantly contributing to global decarbonisation efforts.

 Engagement Topics: